Flooded Australian towns ready levees, sandbags ahead of more rain | Science-Environment

 Flooded Australian towns ready levees, sandbags ahead of more rain

+In the nearby town of Moama, across the state border in southern New South Wales, defence force personnel teamed up with residents to sand-bag homes.
+'VERY, VERY LONG EVENT' An intense weather system last week brought almost a month's rain in two days across much of Victoria, southern New South Wales and northern parts of Tasmania, triggering flash flooding.
+Forecasters say any reprieve is likely to be temporary with a long wet summer ahead as Australia endures a rare third consecutive La Nina weather event, typically associated with higher rainfall.

-Residents in flood-hit Australian towns ramped up efforts to build levees and sandbag homes on Wednesday ahead of more rain, although authorities said the expected storms will be milder than last week's, bringing relief as recovery operations begin.
-Forecast rainfall across Victoria state is unlikely to trigger more major flooding, although parts of Australia's east could receive up to 100 mm (4 inches) of rain over the next five days, roughly a tenth of a year's total for some areas, the Bureau of Meteorology said.
+Residents in flood-hit Australian towns ramped up efforts to build levees and sandbag homes on Wednesday ahead of more rain, although authorities said the expected storms could be milder than last week's, bringing relief as recovery operations begin.
+Forecast rainfall across Victoria state is unlikely to trigger more major flooding, although parts of Australia's east are likely to receive up to 100 mm (4 inches) of rain over the next five days, roughly a tenth of a year's total for some areas, the Bureau of Meteorology said.

-Residents in flood-hit Australian towns ramped up efforts to build levees and sandbag homes on Wednesday ahead of more rain, although authorities said the expected storms will be milder than last week's, bringing relief as recovery operations begin.

 A dirt levee has been built in Echuca, about 250 km (155.3 miles) north of Melbourne, amid warnings the Murray, Australia's largest river, could breach a near 30-year high later this week.
-In the nearby town of Moama, across the state border in southern NSW, defence force personnel teamed up with residents to sand-bag homes.
+In the nearby town of Moama, across the state border in southern New South Wales, defence force personnel teamed up with residents to sand-bag homes.

+'VERY, VERY LONG EVENT' An intense weather system last week brought almost a month's rain in two days across much of Victoria, southern New South Wales and northern parts of Tasmania, triggering flash flooding.

+Forecasters say any reprieve is likely to be temporary with a long wet summer ahead as Australia endures a rare third consecutive La Nina weather event, typically associated with higher rainfall.
+"This is a very, very long event ... these floods will continue for a number of months," New South Wales deputy state emergency services commissioner Ken Murphy told ABC television.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)